DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Nursemaid’s Suite
 <span class="citation"><em>This scene takes place in Appendix B: Area 15.</em></span>

-This room is largely as described in <span class="citation">Nursemaid’s Suite (p.
+This room is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#15NursemaidsSuite">Nursemaid’s Suite</a> (p.
 217)</span>.
 When the players enter it, read:

 <div class="description">
 <p>Dust and cobwebs shroud this elegantly appointed bedroom.
 A large bed stands against the far wall, its once-opulent coverings now faded and threadbare. </p>